jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ([@!RFC9083, section 5.4]) may include link objects for those geofeed URLs in IP network objects in its responses.
 These link objects are added to the "links" member of each object ([@!RFC9083, section 4.2]).
-An example scenario where a server would not include such a link object is where the URL is redacted due to privacy considerations or regulatory requirements.

 In RDAP, the "value", "rel", and "href" JSON members are REQUIRED for any link object.
 Additionally, for a geofeed link object, the "type"